-- (i) The court may order that the testimony of the vulnerable witness be taken by live- link television if there is a substantial likelihood that the vulnerable witness would not provide a full and candid account of the evidence if required to testify in the presence of the accused / opposite party, their counsel or the prosecutor as the case may be or if the vulnerable witness is likely to be traumatised by exposure to the accused. - (ii) The order granting or denying the use of live-link television shall state the reasons therefore and may consider the following: - a. the age and level of development of the vulnerable witness; - b. the physical and mental health, including any intellectual or
+- (i) The court may order that the testimony of the vulnerable witness be taken by live- link television if there is a substantial likelihood that the vulnerable witness would not provide a full and candid account of the evidence if required to testify in the presence of the accused/opposite party, their counsel or the prosecutor as the case may be or if the vulnerable witness is likely to be traumatised by exposure to the accused. - (ii) The order granting or denying the use of live-link television shall state the reasons therefore and may consider the following: - a. the age and level of development of the vulnerable witness; - b. the physical and mental health, including any intellectual or physical disability of the vulnerable witness; - c. any physical, emotional, or psychological harm related to the case on hand or trauma experienced by the vulnerable witness; - d. the nature of the alleged offence/case and circumstances of its commission; - e. any threats against the vulnerable witness; - f. the relationship of the vulnerable witness with the accused or adverse party; - g. the reaction of the vulnerable witness to any prior encounters with the accused/opposite party in court or elsewhere;

-57 POCSO Act 2012, Section 36(1); Code of Criminal Procedure 1973, Section 273; ECOSOC Resolution 2005/20, Guidelines on Justice in Matters involving Child Victims and Witnesses of Crime, clause 31(c).
+58POCSO Act 2012, Section 36(1); Bharatiya Nagarik Suraksha Sanhita, 2023, Section 308; ECOSOC Resolution 2005/20, Guidelines on Justice in Matters involving Child Victims and Witnesses of Crime, clause 31(c).

-- physical disability of the vulnerable witness; - c. any physical, emotional, or psychological harm related to the case on hand or trauma experienced by the vulnerable witness; - d. the nature of the alleged offence/case and circumstances of its commission: - e. any threats against the vulnerable witness; - f. the relationship of the vulnerable witness with the accused or adverse party; - g. the reaction of the vulnerable witness to any prior encounters with the accused / opposite party in court or elsewhere; - h. the reaction of the vulnerable witness prior to trial when the topic of testifying was discussed by parents or professionals; - i. specific symptoms of stress exhibited by the vulnerable witness in the days prior to testifying; - j. testimony of expert or lay witnesses; - k. the custodial situation of the child and the attitude of the members of the child's family regarding the events about which the child will testify; - 1. the wishes of the vulnerable witness on the manner in which they would like to render the testimony; and - m. other relevant factors, such as court atmosphere and formalities of court procedure. - (iii) The court shall ensure ahead of time that the equipment is working, recordings can be played and that camera angles will not permit the witness to see the defendant.
+- h. the reaction of the vulnerable witness prior to trial when the topic of testifying was discussed by parents or professionals; - i. specific symptoms of stress exhibited by the vulnerable witness in the days prior to testifying; - j. testimony of expert or lay witnesses; - k. the custodial situation of the child and the attitude of the members of the child's family regarding the events about which the child will testify; - the wishes of the vulnerable witness on the manner in which they would like to render the testimony; and - m. other relevant factors, such as court atmosphere and formalities of court procedure. - (iii) The court shall ensure ahead of time that the equipment is working, recordings can be played and that camera angles will not permit the witness to see the defendant.
 The court shall not wait until the victim or vulnerable witness is in the live link room to run checks: delays and malfunctions can be disruptive to the vulnerable witness.
-Where a live link is being used during the vulnerable witness's testimony, ensure that they are able to see all of the questioner's face.58 It should be explained that the judge or magistrates can always see the vulnerable witness over the live video link even when the witness cannot see the judge or magistrates.59
+Where a live link is being used during the vulnerable witness's testimony, ensure that they are able to see all of the questioner's face.59 It should be explained that the judge or magistrates can always see the vulnerable witness over the live video link even when the witness cannot see the judge or magistrates.60